 Incredible dive spot only couple of hours away from the big city, cheapest place I ever dived

-Cebu nestles the biggest city of the Visayas, and the 5th biggest one of the country.
-It is the gateway to discover this beautiful area of the Philippines.
-With lively and colourful areas to walk around (Carbon market, Fuente square, Mango square) and some really interesting historical sites (Magellan Cross, Santo Niño basilica), my first day in the Philippines was perfect in Cebu.
-Just the time to take some rest, to buy a local cellphone and I could hit the road again.
+Cebu nestles the biggest city of the Visayas and the 5th biggest one of the country.
+It is the gateway to discovering this beautiful area of the Philippines.
+With lively and colourful areas to walk around (Carbon market, Fuente square, Mango square) and some really interesting historical sites (Magellan Cross, Santo Niño Basilica), my first day in the Philippines was perfect in Cebu.
+Just the time to take some rest, to buy a local cell phone and I could hit the road again.

 On the same island, only 3 hours away for only 160PHP by bus, you can reach Moalboal on the other side of the island.
 Facing the mountains of the island of Negros, your final destination will be Panagsama Beach where the action for scuba divers happens.
 Once you arrived in Moalboal, you will have to negotiate your ride by tricycle to reach Panagsama.
 The ride should be 30 to 50PHP.
 Show your best negotiation skill to get this price (the normal price).

 Moalboal is very famous for its scuba diving site of Pescador Island and its big shoals of sardines.
 Some are calling it as well the sardine run such as in South Africa (let’s be honest it’s not really the same scale).
 At the time of my visit, sardines were all along Panagsama’s shores, jumping everywhere around the boat.
 The sardines were not in Pescador Island at all.
 According to the locals, the latest typhoons could be the reason of this change.